LLM/Agent-as-Data-Analyst: A Survey

 \section{\llm for Structured Data Analysis}

 Structured data refers to data with well-defined schemas like relational data~\cite{relationaldata} and graph data~\cite{graphdata}.
-The commonality of them is pre-defined patterns that ensure clear organization and efficient querying.
+Both of them share pre-defined patterns that enable clear organization and efficient querying.
 Relational data is characterized by row and column tables, or associated keys.
 Graph data models entities and their relationships through nodes and edges.